 Try your outfit on before hand.
 Cut off the hanger tags at the shoulders.
 Take a few selfies and send them to a friend.
 Ask if your outfit looks good.
 Chop and change jackets and accessories to make sure you have the right combination for the look you are after.

 Go for colours that really suit you.
 Bold colours next to your face can cause a colour cast.
 Do the ‘buttercup’ test.
 Hold the item under your chin and see if you ‘like butter’.
-Bright yellow, neons, bright pinks and reds can transfer onto your jaw line and under your nose so pick more gentle colours next to your face.
+Bright yellow, neons, bright pinks and reds can transfer onto your jaw line and under your nose so if these show up pick a more gentle colour to go next to your face.
 Or make sure you have a v neck to keep the bold colour from creeping upwards!

 Go for an outfit that fits well.
 If something is a little snug in pictures it will show.
-A blouse button pulling, a lumpy waist or parting fly can spoil an otherwise flawless photo.
+A shirt button pulling, a lumpy waist or parting fly can spoil an otherwise flawless photo.
 Make sure everything is washed and ironed rather than having those brand new folded creases running down the front of your shirt.
+And I won’t just photograph your top half – make sure your trousers or skirt goes with the top.

 Flattering necklines and waist lines make all the difference.
 You may think that baggy jumpers, polo necks, turtle necks and scarves hide a multitude of sins however they normally just draw attention to the area you are trying to hide.
 Polo necks and scarves can also give the impression that your head is floating.
 If you are self conscious about your figure use layers to shape and mould your body.